OutSystems/docs-product/src/ref/errors-and-warnings/warnings/invalid-theme-warning.md

 :   `The '<web block>' is not a valid theme Menu.`

 Cause
-:   To set a web block as Menu layout of a theme, that web block needs to comply with several requirements.
+:   To set a web block as Menu layout of a theme, that web block needs to comply with the requirements outlined in the [themes documentation]( https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Look_and_Feel/Themes#blocks).

 Recommendation
 :   Edit the web block and design it to comply with the requirements of a Menu Layout or choose another web block.
 Refer to the existing themes to check the necessary input parameters and entities that should be used in a Menu web block.